Mint25/Mint25/README.md

 - 👋 Hi, I’m @Mint25
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in eBPF
-- 🌱 I’m currently learning Observability
+- 🌱 I’m currently working as an SRE
-- 💞️ I’m looking to collaborate on Observability

 <!---